Back to Results

 Manuscripts submitted to Rhetorica: A Journal of the History of Rhetoric should be original and not be under consideration elsewhere or previously published in whole or part without acknowledgement in the manuscript.
 More generally, Rhetorica endorses The European Code of Conduct for Research Integrity, by ALLEA, rev. ed.
 (Berlin, DE: ALLEA—All European Academies, 2023); https://doi.org/10.26356/ECOC; https://allea.org/wp-content/uploads/2023/06/European-Code-of-Conduct-Revised-Edition-2023.pdf, and expects that all submissions are compliant with the principles of this Code.

-Rhetorica Guidelines for Manuscript Preparation
+Rhetorica Specifications and Guidelines for Manuscript Preparation

-Specifications
+General Specifications

 The identity of authors is concealed from evaluators of manuscripts; therefore, each submission should include a separate title page containing the title of the essay and the author’s name, mailing address, email address, and phone number.
 Besides the title and the author's name, this page should not contain information that would form part of the published article envisioned in the manuscript.
 The author’s identity should not otherwise be revealed in the manuscript (third person references to the author's published research may be revised once a manuscript is accepted for publication).
 The essay title should be repeated on the first page of the text of the manuscript.

 Prior to final acceptance of any article for publication in Rhetorica, authors need to ensure that the article conforms to the following guidelines.
-The guidelines are an implementation of The Chicago Manual of Style, 17th ed.
-(Chicago, IL: University of Chicago Press, 2017; hereafter CMOS).
+The guidelines are an implementation of The Chicago Manual of Style, 18th ed.
+(Chicago, IL: University of Chicago Press, 2024; hereafter CMOS).
 For any matter of documentation not addressed in particulars presented here, CMOS serves as the authority.

 1. Authors must compose manuscripts in one of the following languages: English, French, German, Italian, Latin, or Spanish.
 However, authors may discuss and quote texts written in any language for which there exists a Unicode script (see https://unicode.org/standard/supported.html)

 2. Typescripts should be double-spaced in Word files (.doc or .docx format), and Times or Times New Roman 12 font should be used throughout the manuscript.
 Document size should be 8.5 x 11 or A4 with 1-inch margins and hyphenation option turned off.
 Margins must be justified flush left (with certain exceptions for quotations and notes containing languages that are printed from right to left).
-All documentation of sources must be presented exclusively in notes.
+Generally, all documentation of sources must be presented exclusively in notes.
 Notes should be formatted as endnotes in the manuscript.
 The beginning of the first paragraph in each section of the manuscript is not indented.
 Paragraphs thereafter are indented using the Word horizontal rule (do not insert tabs or spaces).
 Place page numbers at the bottom middle of each page with the title page numbered 1 and all other pages numbered sequentially.

-4. For all Subheads in the manuscript, differentiate heading levels by including the appropriate <A level>, <B level>, <C level> code next to the heading (for example, Themes in Dialogus de oratoribus <A level>; Decline of Oratory <B level>.
+4. For all Subheads in the manuscript, differentiate heading levels by including the appropriate <A level>, <B level>, <C level> code next to the heading (for example, Themes in Dialogus de oratoribus <A level>; Decline of Oratory <B level.

 5. For any textual passage that is quoted in Rhetorica, it is necessary that the source(s) of the quotation be fully documented.
 This principle applies to primary texts and translated texts.
-So, for example, a quotation of Demetrius’s On Style in ancient Greek must be documented with reference to the specific published source from which the text is drawn, for instance, Démétrios, Du style, éd. et trad., Pierre Chiron, Collection des universités de France Série grecque—Collection Budé 353 (Paris, FR: Belles lettres, 1993).
+So, for example, a quotation of Demetrius’s Περὶ ἑρμηνείαςin ancient Greek must be documented with reference to the specific published source from which the text is drawn, for instance, Démétrios, Du style, éd. et trad., Pierre Chiron, Collection des universités de France Série grecque—Collection Budé 353 (Paris, FR: Belles lettres, 1993).
 Where the text quoted is unpublished, the source material that supports the text (or reading) must be documented.
 Where the quotation is a translation, the source of the original language text as well as the source of the translation must be fully documented, for instance, Aristotle, Art of Rhetoric, text in Aristotelis Ars rhetorica, ed.
 Rudolf Kassel (Berlin, DE: De Gruyter, 1976), trans.
 J. H. Freese, rev. Gisela Striker in Aristotle, Art of Rhetoric, Loeb Classical Library 193 (Cambridge, MA: Harvard University Press, 2020).

-6. Block quotes are used to format quotations that are 100 words or longer: Indent block quotes and leave an extra space above and below them.
+6. Block quotes are generally used to format quotations that are 100 words or longer: Indent block quotes and leave an extra space above and below them.
 Do not place quotation marks at the beginning and end of the block quote.
 For purposes of manuscript submission, mark the beginning of any block quote with this coding <ext> and the ending of the block quote with this coding </ext>.
 Poetry may be presented in block quote format: For poetry set as a block quote off from text, indicate line breaks with a hard return.
 If you cannot fit the entire line of poetry on your typed copy, let the text wrap and indicate the end of the line with a hard return.
 For poetry set in line with text or notes, use space-slash-space between each line, for example, Robert Burns, “Some o’ you nicely ken the laws, / To round the period an’ pauſe, / An’ with rhetoric clauſe on clauſe / To mak harangues; / Then echo thro’ Saint Stephen’s wa’s / Auld Scotland’s wrangs.” (“The Author’s Earnest Cry and Prayer, To the Right Honorable and Honorable, the Scotch Repreſentatives in the Houſe of Commons,” in Poems, chiefly in the Scottish Dialect, by Robert Burns, 3rd. ed.
 [London, GB: A. Strahan, T. Cadell, and W. Creech, 1787], 37.)

 8. For word strings that require italics, use the italic font option in Word.
 Otherwise, by default any words that appear underlined in a manuscript will be changed to italic font.

 9. Bullets points (and more generally unordered lists) should be used sparingly in Rhetorica articles.
-The formatting of bulleted material is the prerogative of the Press--not the author.
+The formatting of bulleted material is the prerogative of the Press—not the author.

 10. Acknowledgments of all sorts should be placed in the first or last numbered endnote in the submitted manuscript.
 If the author believes that content in acknowledgements might personally identify the author, then the author should install an acknowledgement placeholder in a note at the appropriate place.